mermelstein/reproducible-data-analysis/README.md

-# wonder-data-project
+# reproducible-data-analysis

+This is a simple example of what reproducible research can look like using R and R Markdown files.
+In production this can be set up in combination with a static website that points to html files and slide decks for access by a non-technical target audience.

-The reader-friendly report is the file [wonder_report.html](wonder_report.html) which should be downloaded and then opened with any internet browser.
+The reader-friendly example report is the file [wonder_report.html](wonder_report.html) which should be downloaded and then opened with any internet browser.
 HTML was chosen because it allowed for easy formatting and tabular chart presentation.
 The markdown file used to create that report is [wonder_report.Rmd](wonder_report.Rmd).

-## Steps I followed:
+## Steps to set this up:

-1) spun up postgresql db in AWS
+1) spin up postgresql db in AWS
-2) ran [sql/create_event_table.sql](sql/create_event_table.sql) file in a db client
+2) run [sql/create_event_table.sql](sql/create_event_table.sql) file in a db client
-3) ran the file [r/insert_original_data.R](r/insert_original_data.R) to insert CSV data into the new table
+3) run the file [r/insert_original_data.R](r/insert_original_data.R) to insert CSV data into the new table
-4) explored the dataset using SQL and R, before settling on the type of analysis and queries to use

-Data transformation was done mostly in SQL, and the queries are in the file [r/analysis.R](r/analysis.R).
+Data transformation here was done mostly in SQL, queries are in the file [r/analysis.R](r/analysis.R).

 ## Steps to recreate the process